The Way (professional wrestling): Dissolution and aftermath

 Following the wedding, The Way would slowly begin to drift apart.
 Theory would be drafted to Raw during the 2021 WWE Draft and LeRae went on maternity leave.
 The Way's final appearance was on December 7 episode of NXT 2.0, in which Gargano, Hartwell and Lumis embraced in a backstage segment.
 Later that night, Gargano cut a farewell promo, marking his last appearance in NXT as his contract would expire three days later.
 On April 29, 2022, Lumis was released from his WWE contract.
+On May 6, LeRae left WWE without reappearing on television after her contract expired.

-On the August 22, 2022 episode of Raw, Gargano made his unannounced return to WWE and was interrupted by Theory.
-After returning to WWE two weeks prior on Raw, Lumis appeared on the August 23 episode of NXT and reunited with Hartwell.
-Gargano and LeRae would return to the company in weeks ahead.
+On the August 8 episode of Raw, Lumis returned to WWE, and Gargano made his unannounced return two weeks later.
+Lumis appeared on the August 23 episode of NXT and reunited with Hartwell.
+On the September 26 episode of Raw, LeRae returned to WWE, defeating Nikki A.S.H.

-Sporadic reunions

-After weeks of interacting, Lumis, Gargano and LeRae fully reunited The Way minus Hartwell and Theory, at that point who is currently the United States Champion.
-Lumis and Gargano (with LeRae at ringside), sans The Way label, made its in-ring main roster debut as a team losing to The Judgment Day (Dominik Mysterio and Damian Priest) in a tag team match.